wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Cunning/Mastermind.md

 UNIQUE:
 Paranoiac (P): Your traps last an extra turn
-Lynchpin (T3:  ): Reveal all enemy slotted actions next turn Conspiracy (T6: your trap triggers): Trigger another trap
+Lynchpin (T3:  this matches the declared ACT type on the 3rd turn): Reveal all enemy slotted actions next turn Conspiracy (T6: your trap triggers): Trigger another trap

 CUNNING: